Skip to main content

 There are two ways to apply for Medicaid: through your state Medicare agency or the Health Insurance Marketplace.

-Depending on which state you live in, you may be able to apply for Medicaid online.
-In some instances, you also may apply over the phone, in person, or by mail using a hard copy Medicaid application form.
+In nearly every state, you can apply for Medicaid online—this is the fastest and easiest way to submit your application.
+In many instances, you also may apply over the phone, in person, or by mail using a hard copy Medicaid application form.

-There is no set enrollment period for Medicaid, which means you can submit your application at any time.
-Your local SHIP program can also help fill out your application.
+Just a reminder, there is no set enrollment period for Medicaid, which means you can submit your application at any time.
+Your local SHIP can also help fill out your application.

 Step 4: Look for your decision letter